lcarlso2/task-manager/README.md

 - Inline editing of todo titles
 - Optimistic UI updates for create, update, and delete, with cache invalidation to ensure the backend remains the source of truth
 - Clear loading, error, and empty states
-- Completed todos are treated as final:
+- Completed todos are read-only in the UI to prevent accidental changes
-  - Editing and deletion are disabled once a todo is completed
+  - Editing and deletion are disabled while a todo is completed
+  - Completed todos may be reopened, after which they can be edited or deleted again
+  - In a production system, this rule could be enforced at the API level or replaced with an archival workflow
 - Server-side pagination, filtering, and sorting to support scalability

 ---